BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: BitDecoding Design

-While the whole number of warps is influenced by the overall attention mechanism due to additional register allocation, we adhere to the configuration used in FlashAttention where $W_n = W_{total}$.

-\paragraph{Multi-warps Cooperative Softmax} With a multi-warps layout design, BitDecoding distributes the workload across warps to compute partial attention scores ($S = QK^T$).
-However, since results are spread across different registers and warps, the original register-level softmax is no longer viable.

-To address this, we introduce a small shared memory buffer, $sTMP$ (size $W_n$), enabling cross-warp reduction and synchronization.

-A key challenge then arises due to the warp layout incompatibility with the subsequent MMA computation for $PV$.
-To resolve this, we allocate a shared memory buffer, $sAcc$ ($T_m, T_n$), to temporarily store $P$ before loading it via \texttt{ldmatrix}, ensuring proper Tensor Core alignment (see Algorithm~\ref{alg:warp}).
+Similarly, this parallelism strategy alleviates the stalls introduced by on-the-fly quantization in native low-precision attention, ensuring that neither quantization nor dequantization becomes a serialization bottleneck.

+\textbf{(2)~Leveraging memory hierarchy for warps synchronization.} However, with results now distributed across different registers and warps, the original register-level softmax becomes infeasible.
+Moreover, \emph{a key challenge emerges} due to the incompatibility between the new warp layout and the expected format for MMA operations on $PV$.

+To address this, we leverage a multi-level memory hierarchy—spanning registers and shared memory—to enable cross-warp reduction and synchronization for the softmax computation.
+As illustrated in Algorithm~\ref{alg:warp}, we extend existing high-performance attention algorithms, such as FlashAttention, by introducing two additional shared memory buffers: \( sTMP \in \mathbb{R}^{W_n} \) and \( sAcc \in \mathbb{R}^{T_m \times T_n} \).
+The buffer \( sTMP \) facilitates cross-warp reduction for computing the row-wise maximum during softmax.
+This is achieved by first performing intra-warp reduction within registers, followed by inter-warp reduction via shared memory.
+The buffer \( sAcc \) temporarily stores the attention scores \( P \) computed in Tensor Core registers and later reloads them via \texttt{ldmatrix}, ensuring proper alignment for subsequent Tensor Core \texttt{mma} operations.

-Since $W_n$ is small, we reuse $sTMP$’s shared memory pointer for $sAcc$, minimizing overhead.
-Additionally, on Hopper Tensor Cores, WGMMA can read from shared memory directly, eliminating the need for explicit loading instructions.
+Since $W_n$ is typically small, we reuse the shared memory pointer of $sTMP$ for $sAcc$ to minimize memory overhead.
+Moreover, on Hopper Tensor Cores, WGMMA supports direct shared memory access, eliminating the need for explicit data movement from shared memory to registers.